• Skip to content

 Waller, Ernest Edgar, 70, Police Constable.

-Private 3789 Bedfordshire Regiment recalled to the Colours for the Boer War but found to be unfit for service in South Africa.
-A major error of judgement saw him leave the Police.
-Re-joined the Bedfordshire Regiment and served throughout WW1.
+Having served as Private 3789 in the Bedfordshire Regiment he joined the Hertford County Constabulary in 1897.
+He was recalled to the Colours on 4th December 1899 for the Boer War but found to be unfit for service in South Africa.
+He re-joined the Police but then made a major error of judgement which saw him sent to prison.
+He later re-joined the Bedfordshire Regiment and served throughout WW1.

 Read more